miklevin/MikeLev.in/_posts/2025-03-04-sudo-nixos-rebuild-switch-upgrade.md

 `hardware-configuration.nix` is created automatically because not all hardware is created equally.
 But it's created automatically by nix interrogating your system and plopping it next to the main configuration file, and you never have to touch or edit it.
 If you delete it, it gets generated again.
+If you switch hardware, a new one gets generated optimized for that hardware.
 So really only the main file is needed to define your entire system.

 ## Advanced Configuration: Modules and Flakes